San-B-09/Telegram-Bot-Base/README.md

-# Telegram Paper Downloader Bot
+# Telegram Base Bot
-This repo containts implementation of paper downloading telegram bot
+This repo containts base code for building any telegram bot